 he best scenario, nothing terrible happens.
 On the worst side, you might suffer from food poisoning.
 Angel food batter is prepared with raw egg whites and flour.
 As you might have known, eggs are prone to Salmonella contamination.
 Next to that, flour may contain E. coli.
 Both can cause food poisoning.
 Therefore, it is generally not recommended to taste raw cake batter or cookie dough.

 As you might have expected, cakes don’t last very long in the fridge.
-Luckily, most cakes—including angel food cake—freezes beautifully up to 6 months.
+Luckily, most cakes—including angel food cake—freezes beautifully up to 6 months to maintain shelf life.

 So, no more reason to discard leftovers of this light, delicate cake.
 Wrap it properly and toss it in the freezer.
 Whenever your craving strikes, pull out a slice and enjoy it with your favorite toppings!